 - __ Parasocial interaction/uses & gratifications.
 Drawing heavily on psychologists such as Bandura and Fishbein, this cluster examines how and why people consume media (especially popular media) as well as their relationships with the characters on the screen.
 (This is one of the ones I know less well, so let me know if there’s a better way to describe it.)

-- __ Selective exposure/political polarization.
+- __ Selective exposure.
 From the foundational work of Festinger and Sears & Freedman in the 1950s and 60s to Sunstein’s Republic.com, this community focuses on how people select, reject, and justify media content and the consequences for their opinions, beliefs, and emotions.

-- __ Visual images and cognition/knowledge gap.
+- __ Multimedia information processing/knowledge gap.
 This cluster is heavily anchored in the work of Lang, Grabe, Reeves, and Newhagen.
-Its objects of study are the influence of visual media on cognition, specifically memory, emotion, and knowledge.
+Its objects of study are the influence of multimedia on cognition, specifically memory, emotion, and knowledge.
 The knowledge gap concept is also prominent here.
 (Again, I’m not an expert here, so please correct as appropriate!)

 - __ Civic engagement/political participation/deliberation/social capital.
 This cluster is concerned with the roles of media and communication in citizens’ engagement with politics and their communities.
 The second largest community by internal links, it incorporates leading research from sociology (Coleman, Wellman, Granovetter) and political science (Putnam, Norris, Huckfeldt) in addition to communication.

-- __ Social cognition/cultivation theory/statistical methods.
+- __ Psychology of communication/cultivation theory/statistical methods.
 This cluster shares a few links with the “visual images” and “parasocial interaction” cluster but is distinct from both.
 With Petty & Cacioppo’s classic book on the elaboration likelihood model as its primary anchor, this research investigates concepts such as information processing, emotion, persuasion, influence, and attitudes as they pertain to communication.
 Interestingly, major pieces on statistical analysis by Holbert & Stephenson, Bollen, and Baron & Kenny are also included here.

 - __ Third-person effect/hostile media effect.
 This community is home to the closely-related hostile media and third-person effects, both of which involve people’s beliefs about how media messages relate to others.
 Though its originator (Davison) was a scholar of journalism and sociology, later third-person effect research increasingly relies on concepts borrowed from psychology (e.g. Eveland, Nathanson, Detenber, & Mcleod, 1999; Henriksen & Flora, 1999; Hoffner et al., 1999).